loafey/master-thesis/Proposal/Proposal/3. Approach.typ

 == Evaluation

+Although this is a system-level language, and performance and resource usage is key, the language will still be in the infant stage of development after the thesis.
+Rather than compare the language to mature pre-existing system-level languages, we will focus on two key aspects:

+- Self-evident: Every intermediate compilation step should be typed

+- Correctness: Every intermediate compilation step should be correct with regards to linear logic #todo[is this phrase "with regards to" correct?]

+As SLFL is a system-level language, it is very important that no memory is leaked during the running time of the program.
+We will measure this using Valgrind @valgrind.
+If time allows we will also measure the memory usage of the language most likely using the `glibc` tool `memusage` @gnuGlibc.

-As this is a system-level language, performance and resource usage is key.
+// As this is a system-level language, performance and resource usage is key.
-To evalute how performant the language is, simple programs will be written in SLFL and other system-level languages such as C to compare how well they perform against each other.
-Primarily execution time and memory usage will be measured, most likely using the GNU tool `time` @gnuTimeProject and the `glibc` tool `memusage` @gnuGlibc to do so.
-The SLFL programs will also be evaluated using Valgrind @valgrind to make sure that memory leaks do not occur. #green_text[Important to note here is that we are not planning to focus too heavily on the execution time of the program.
-It is an interesting metric, but one we feel would take too much time to focus on as we prioritize memory safety and efficiency.]
+// To evalute how performant the language is, simple programs will be written
+// in SLFL and other system-level languages such as C to compare how well they
+// perform against each other.
+Primarily execution time and memory usage will be
+// measured, most likely using the GNU tool `time` @gnuTimeProject and the `glibc` tool `memusage` @gnuGlibc
+// to do so.
+The SLFL programs will also be evaluated using Valgrind @valgrind to make sure that
+// memory leaks do not occur. #green_text[Important to note here is that we are not planning to focus
+// too heavily on the execution time of the program.
+It is an interesting metric, but one
+// we feel would take too much time to focus on as we prioritize memory safety and efficiency.]